Driving in the UK

 Special considerations for disabled drivers

-You can apply for a 'blue badge' if you travel either as a driver or a passenger, and have difficulty in walking.
-This allows you parking concessions in some areas and enables you to park close to your destination.
-For more information visit the Blue Badge Scheme, visit the website.
+You can apply for a 'blue badge' if you are either a driver or a passenger, and have difficulty in walking.
+You would be entited to parking concessions in some areas and enables you to park close to your destination.
+For more information visit the Blue Badge Scheme website.